who am i?

 what do i do?

 I generally spend my time creating things.
 Nothing gets me more excited than turning an idea into a reality.
 (You can see what I've been up to recently on my projects page.)
-In addition to my personal technological endeavors, I have also been a Teaching Assistant or Tutor for the College of Computing at Georgia Tech since my freshman year.
-I currently tutor for technical interviewing and Georgia Tech's computer organization and programming course (CS 2110).
+In addition to my personal technological endeavors, I have also been a Teaching Assistant for the College of Computing at Georgia Tech since my freshman year.

 what experience do i have?

 I got my first computer when I was 12 years old and immediately fell in love with it.
 I picked up web design shortly thereafter, and by my sixteenth birthday I was hired by PeachMac (now Simply Mac) where I became what was likely the youngest certified Apple Product Professional in the world.
 In the Summer of 2014, I interned with Tipping Point Gaming where I personally took charge of the development of a game that will soon be distributed to 40% of the casinos in Las Vegas, Nevada.
-I'll be spending this Summer in Chicago with kCura as a software engineering intern.
+I spent the Summer of 2015 in Chicago with kCura as a software engineering intern where I worked in the processing vertical of their eDiscovery platform.
 That's the highlight reel, but you can definitely check out my resume for a more in depth timeline, or contact me if you have any questions.

 what are my goals?